Racine area law enforcement agencies ready to assist in Kenosha | Jacob Blake shooting decision expected soon

-It is not clear if any Racine County law enforcement officials are presently in Kenosha or on call there, although both the Racine and Mount Pleasant police departments said they have no officers currently placed in Kenosha County, as of noon Monday.
+It is not clear if any Racine County law enforcement officials are presently in Kenosha or on call there; both the Racine and Mount Pleasant police departments said they had no officers currently placed in Kenosha County, as of noon Monday.

 The Racine Police Department says it will be available to assist, but will not be called upon "as long as protests/gatherings are peaceful," according to an email from Sgt.
 Chad Melby.
 "If you see some of the violence and similar events to last August, Racine PD will assist Kenosha as needed."